a-ksharma/Braille-Bot/Readme.txt

 		+ The converted Braille text is sent to the servo motor.
 		+ Servo motor moves to simulate raised dots, enabling tactile feedback.

-5. Servo Motor Control (Motor Driver)
+5. Servo Motor Control (Servo Driver)
-	* Component: Motor Driver
+	* Component: Adafruit 16-Channel 12-bit PWM/Servo Driver
 	* Function: Regulates and synchronizes movement of servo motors.
 	* Workflow:
 		+ The motor driver receives signals from the ESP32 CAM to control Braille character sequence.